DariaClem/Personal-shopping/README.md

 ### The classes presented are:

 **OfertaZilei**, a class within which different objects will be returned, depending on the user's choice.
-We used the Factory Pattern.
+I used the Factory Pattern.

 **Aperitiv**, a template class.
 It will be useful when we want to display the final price of a product (price/kg * quantity).